canada-ca-terraform-modules/terraform-azurerm-mssql-server/README.md

 Changelog can be found in [CHANGELOG.md](CHANGELOG.md)

 The Server will be created with the following:
-- Seucirty Alert Policy
+- Security Alert Policy
-- Extedned Auditing Policy
+- Extended Auditing Policy
-- Vulnerabilitly Assesemnet
+- Vulnerability Assesement
 - System Assigned Managed Identity
 - Allow Azure Internal Firewall Rule